simonmichael/hledger/hledger-web/hledger-web.m4.md

 # JSON API

-In addition to the web UI, hledger-web provides some API routes that serve JSON in response to GET requests.
-(And when started with `--serve-api`, it provides only these routes.):
+In addition to the web UI, hledger-web also serves a JSON API that can be used to get data or add new transactions.
+If you only want the JSON API, run with the `--serve-api` flag.

+You can GET JSON data from these routes:

 ```
 /accountnames
 /transactions